Interior Design Inspiration: 10 Hot Looks to Spark Your Style

 10. Suspension Lamps

 Interior lighting is a central aspect of your home’s design.
 You can manipulate your home’s atmosphere just by how you position the lighting and the kind of fixtures you use.
+One fun way to add fun dynamic lighting is to design your own neon sign for your wall.
 Lighting design also changes from room to room.
 What works in the living room will not necessarily work in the kitchen or the bedroom.
 The lighting has to reflect the functions and feel of each space.
 Like any other part of interior décor, lighting design is always changing and this year suspension lighting is on the hottest trends list.

 Suspended lamps are suitable for different tasks.
 The term “pendant” characterizes the type of application, and the light fixture itself can be a chandelier (any style), a single suspended light or a group of lights on a canopy.
 One of the main challenges is to use a pendant light to provide general lighting.
 A correctly selected chandelier can not only illuminate the room but also give it a completely new look.